moralrecordings/elm327_joystick/README.rst

     pip install -r requirements.txt
     ./elm_scan.py --help

-elm_scan.py is a tool useful for determining which controls in the car produce useful CANbus output.
+elm_scan.py is a tool useful for determining which controls in the car produce CANbus output.
 As mentioned in the writeup, every car model has a different proprietary CANbus message format.
-ECUs in the car pack multiple sensors into a message with a unique type ID, then repeatedly send these messages on the CANbus.
-By default elm_scan.py will print out only the messages that have changed, which cuts out most of the irrelevant traffic.
+In general CANbus messages have an ID that denotes the message type, and a 2-10 byte body with multiple sensor readings packed in.
+ECUs in the car will constantly send out messages multiple times a second, even if there are no changes to the sensors; to counteract this elm_scan.py will only print out messages with changed content.

-The game control configurations I made for the demo are stored in mazda3_joystick.py, but they will not work with anything other than a 2007 Mazda 3.
 You can run elm_scan.py to map out the controls of your car, then use the layout of mazda3_joystick.py as an example for building your own car-to-joystick layer.
 I recommend having a common base class that interprets CANbus messages and keeps track of the car input state, and a child class for each (game-specific) mapping of state to keyboard/joystick events.

 Licensing
 =========